Parking a Semi in a Residential Zone? Learn the Regulations First

 Other areas allow short-term parking but set time limits to keep things moving.
 In Houston, Texas, you can park a semi-truck on a residential street, but only for up to 72 hours.
 After that, you’re risking a fine.

-In Chicago, overnight truck parking is allowed if the truck is actively delivering goods, but it has to leave within a specific timeframe.
+In Chicago, overnight truck parking is allowed if the truck is actively delivering goods, but it has to leave within a specific time-frame.

 3. Conditional Permits